dymontg/codediff/README.md

 of the executable in the console.
 For example, running `./codediff snap_files/` would compare all the snap files in `snap_files`.

-Additionally, codediff can scrape files off of canvas LMS.
-Simply tell codediff where the canvas-generated html redirect files are with the `--canvas` argument.
-For example, run `./codediff --canvas canvas_html_files/`.
+codediff can scrape files off of canvas LMS.
+Simply tell codediff where the canvas-generated html redirect files using the same sytax as above.
+For example, run `./codediff canvas_html_files/`.

+Additionally, codediff can compare java source code files.
+Simply tell codediff where the .java files are the same way as before: `./codediff java_files/`.

+Finally, you can mix xml files, java files, and scraping files from canvas. codediff will do all the heavy lifting for you.

 Checkout the help (`./codediff --help`) for further reading.

 Also, calling `./install` will install codediff for the current user and add the startup executable to `PATH`.

-**Note: Currently, only APCSP Snap! xml files are supported.**

 ## TODO

-- [ ] 0.0.4: Add .java and .cpp files for APCS classes.
+- [X] 0.0.4: Add .java files for APCS classes.
 - [ ] 0.0.3: Add statistical analysis
 - [X] 0.0.2: Install codediff globably
 - [ ] 1.0.0: Add Python2 compatability